boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-analytics-4.md

 Refresh Settings
 </td>
 <td>
-Period before the next refresh call is triggered.
+A period will pass before the next refresh call is triggered.
 This will automatically trigger a call for the API configured in the data source to keep the data up to date.
 If you do not want to sync your new data, choose ‘Never.’
 </td>
 </tr>
 <tr>